kanzabatool/Independent-Study/README.md

 This summer course is part of the independent study offered by Prof. Mehmet Baysan from Istanbul Sehir University.
 During this summer study, I intend to learn enough material to make a considerable progress for my final year Master thesis of Automatically annotating cancer mutations using public databases.

-Week 1:Protien Sequencing and Global Alignment + implementation on sample sequence Week 2:Vcf format specifications detail study
+Week 1:Protien Sequencing and Global Alignment + implementation on sample sequence \n Week 2:Vcf format specifications detail study
 Week 3:Literature Review on different types of Annotations Week 4:Perform, generate and infer Annotation type 1